C-elare/C-elare/README.md

 # 💫 Hello, I'm C-elare 🌍
-A french fullstack Web Developer, with a  in a Bachelor's program at HETIC, passionate about tech, artificial intelligence, gaming, and philosophy.
-Always striving for perfection and innovation.
+a fullstack web developer with a specialization in backend, currently enrolled in a Bachelor's program at HETIC Paris.
+My passions include technology, artificial intelligence, gaming, and philosophy.
+I always strive for perfection and innovation in my work.

 ---
 ## 🛠 Currently: